-Delhi Health Minister Satyendra Jain admitted to hospital after covid-like symptoms, put on oxygen
+Delhi Health Minister Satyendra Jain admitted to hospital, tests negative for Covid19

 New Delhi, June 16: Delhi Health Minister Satyendar Jain on Tuesday has been admitted to the Rajiv Gandhi Superspeciality Hospital after he developed Covid-like symptoms and complained of difficulty in breathing.

-Covid-19 sample has taken but the results are still awaited.According to reports, Satyender Jain is on oxygen support.
+However, he has been tested negative for Covid.
+Although his condition is stable, Satyendar Jain still has fever.

 "Due to high grade fever and a sudden drop of my oxygen levels last night I have been admitted to RGSSH.
 Will keep everyone updated," Delhi minister tweeted Tuesday morning.